U.S. economy added 235,000 jobs in Trump's first full month

 Solid job gains almost certainly clear the way for the Federal Reserve to raise interest rates next week.
 Fed leaders like Chair Janet Yellen said a rate hike in March would be appropriate if the economy stayed on track.
 It did just that.

 "The Fed is going to hike next week.
-That's for sure," says Paul Mortimer, chief economist at BNP Paribas.
+That's for sure," says Paul Mortimer-Lee, chief economist at BNP Paribas.